 Part I: The Responsibility to Protect and the Asia Pacific 1

 Part II: Framework for Assessment 5

-Indicators 6
+Indicators 5

 A Note on Data 8

 Part III: Regional Assessment 9

 National Performance 9

 Strengths 10

 Weaknesses 11

 Part IV: Country Assessments 13

 Australia 14

-Brunei 16
+Brunei Darussalam 17

-Cambodia 18
+Cambodia 20

-China 20
+China 23

-Democratic People's Republic of Korea (North Korea) 22
+Democratic People's Republic of Korea (North Korea) 26

-Fiji 24
+Fiji 29

-Indonesia 26
+Indonesia 32

-Japan 28
+Japan 35

-Laos 30
+Lao People's Democratic Republic (Laos) 38

-Malaysia 32
+Malaysia 41

+Mongolia 44

-Myanmar 34
+Myanmar 47

-New Zealand 36
+New Zealand 50

-Papua New Guinea 38
+Papua New Guinea 53

-The Philippines 40
+The Philippines 56

-Republic of Korea (South Korea) 42
+Republic of Korea (South Korea) 59

-Singapore 44
+Singapore 62

-Solomon Islands 46
+Solomon Islands 65

-Thailand 48
+Thailand 68

-Timor Leste 50
+Timor-Leste 71

-Vietnam 52
+Vietnam 74

-Part V: Conclusion 54
+Part V: Conclusion 77

-Endnotes 56
+Endnotes 79

-Stemming from the horrors of the Rwandan genocide in 1994 and the genocide in Srebrenica a year later, the Responsibility to Protect (R2P) is an internationally agreed principle adopted unanimously by Heads of State and Government at the 2005 United Nations World Summit and subsequently reaffirmed by the UN General Assembly and UN Security Council.
-R2P recognises that states have a responsibility to protect their own populations from four crimes that indisputably shock the conscience of humankind: genocide, war crimes, ethnic cleansing and crimes against humanity (hereafter, collectively labelled 'atrocity crimes')1. requires that the international community assist and encourage individual states to fulfill their responsibility and that when states are 'manifestly failing' to protect their populations from these four crimes, the international community should respond in a 'timely and decisive' fashion with diplomatic, humanitarian and other peaceful means and, should that be deemed inadequate, with all the tools that are available to the United Nations (UN) Security Council.
+Stemming from the horrors of the Rwandan genocide in 1994 and the genocide in Srebrenica a year later, Responsibility to Protect (R2P) internationally agreed principle adopted unanimously by Heads of State and Government at the 2005 United Nations World Summit and subsequently reaffirmed by the United Nations (UN) General Assembly and UN Security Council.
+R2P recognises that states have a responsibility to protect their own populations from four crimes that indisputably shock the conscience of humankind: genocide, war crimes, ethnic cleansing and crimes against humanity (hereafter collectively labelled 'atrocity crimes').1 It requires that the international community assist and encourage individual states to fulfil their responsibility and that when states are 'manifestly failing' to protect their populations from these four crimes, the international community should respond in a 'timely and decisive' fashion with diplomatic, humanitarian and other peaceful means and, should that be deemed inadequate, with all the tools that are available to the UN Security Council.
 R2P calls specifically for the prevention of the four crimes and their incitement.

-These are the three pillars of the Responsibility to Protect:
+The three pillars of the Responsibility to Protect are: